ersilia-os/eos4e40/README.md

 # Antibiotic activity of small molecules

 Based on a simple _E.coli_ growth inhibition assay, the authors trained a model capable of identifying antibiotic potential in compounds structurally divergent from conventional antibacterial drugs.
-The model was experimentally validated _in vitro_ and _in vivo_ using Halicin, a molecule under development as treatment for diabetes.
+One of the predicted active molecules, Halicin, was experimentally validated _in vitro_ and _in vivo_.
+Halicin is a drug under development as treatment for diabetes.

 ## Summary